HMCS Bras d'Or (FHE 400): Construction

 The main foils featured several parts: two anhedral foils, two anhedral tips, two dihedral foils, and a centre high-speed foil.
 The steerable front foil featured two anhedral sections and two dihedral sections with a strut down the middle, resulting in a diamond shape.

 The ship's helmsman had to be qualified as both a sea pilot and an aircraft pilot.
 Bras d'Or had two propulsion systems: one for foilborne operation and one for hullborne operation, which included four engines.
 Foilborne power was provided by a FT4A-2 gas turbine developing 25500 hp at 21,500 rpm through General Electric gearboxes to a pair of three-bladed supercavitating propellers.
 Hullborne propulsion was driven by a Paxman Ventura 16YJCM sixteen-cylinder diesel engine to a pair of variable-pitch propellers.
 Auxiliary power and electrical power while foilborne was provided by an ST6A-53 gas turbine powering an auxiliary gearbox.
 Both of the P&W turbines were built by United Aircraft of Canada.
 There was also a Garrett GTCP85-291 gas turbine for essential ship electrical requirements in emergencies.

 On 5 November 1966, a de Havilland employee was in the main engine room with the ST6 running when a hydraulic fluid leak ignited on a hot joint in the ST6's exhaust stack, resulting in a flash fire.
 The technician responsible for the fire-suppression system rescued the employee, but as a result did not have time to activate the fire-suppression system.

 The fire was put out one and a half hours later by the Sorel fire department.
 This delayed the ship's launch to 12 July 1968 and cost $5.7 million.

 Trials

 Bras d'Or first flew on 9 April 1969 near Chebucto Head off the entrance to Halifax Harbour.
 The vessel exhibited extraordinary stability in rough weather, frequently more stable at 40 kn than a conventional ship at 18 kn.
 Bras d'Or exceeded 63 kn on trials, quite possibly making her the fastest warship ever built.
-It was however, never fitted with equipment for warfare (no weapons or weapons systems) and the title now lies with the Norwegian s that do 60 kn, fully equipped.
+It was however, never fitted with equipment for warfare (no weapons or weapons systems) and the title now lies with the fully equipped Abu Dhabi MAR WP-18 Interceptor.